instructor-ai/instructor/docs/blog/posts/citations.md

     question: str
     answer: List[Statements]
 ```

+1. While we use a simple substring check in this example, we can use more complex techniques like regex or Levenshtein distance.

 Once the class is defined, we can use it to validate the context and raise an error if the substring is not found.